igrishaev/taggie/README.md

 Each `-clj` reader relies on a corresponding `-edn` reader internally.

 **Emacs & Cider caveat:** I noticed that `M-x cider-ns-refresh` command ruins loading REPL tags.
-After this command was run, any attempt to execute something like `#LocalDate "..."` end up with an error saying "unbound function".
+After this command being run, any attempt to execute something like `#LocalDate "..."` ends up with an error saying "unbound function".
 Thus, if you use Emacs and Cider, avoid this command.

 ## Misc